 Introduced to North America in late 2016 as a very limited production street and track ready performance hatchback, the manufactured in England Civic Type-R remained largely unchanged until now.
 Read Early Honda Type-R history here.

 Thanks to our friends at American Honda, we’ve enjoyed road and track time in Civic Type R. We drive Civic Type-R through the California Redwoods here.
 But initially, while a unique, edgy looking and comfortable track ready street offering, Civic Type-R was missing a feature or two as pioneered by Honda in the compact sport segment.
 That all changes for the better in 2020 with the addition of several performance upgrades and a major standard equipped safety feature.

 Here’s the short list: Seriously, don’t throw your earlier Civic Type-R in the crusher.
-But, there’s a notable upgrade or two for 2010 that shouldn’t be ignored by those who demand a bit more comfort and safety from their track-ready daily commuter.
+But, there’s a notable upgrade or two for 2020 that will be appreciated by those who demand a bit more comfort and safety from their track-ready daily commuter.
 Honda engineering presents improved rear suspension dampening for overall ride comfort; while stiffer rear bushings insure a stickier handling dynamic for greater control at high speeds.

 Reduced brake fade at high speeds

 For model year 2020 an already exceptional brake system is improved with upgraded two-piece brake rotors and brake pads.
 The purpose here is to reduce high speed brake fade.
 I’ve taken Civic Type-R way north of 100 MPH, and haven’t experienced noticeable brake fade.
 So, I’ll make the bold assumption that the brake system upgrade is intended for the Track.